udayakumar-s/ej2-angular-docs/ej2-angular/drop-down-list/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started in Angular Drop down list component
+# Getting started with Angular Drop down list component

 This section briefly explains how to create a simple **DropDownList** component and configure its available functionalities in Angular.

 ## Dependencies